RD17/ambar/README.md

 Yes, Community Edition is forever free.
 We will NOT charge a penny from you to use it.
 Basic cloud account is also forever free.

 ### Does it perform OCR?
 Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
 We tuned it to achieve best perfomance and quality on scanned documents.
+You can easily find all files on which OCR was perfomed with `tags:ocr` query

 ### Which languages are supported for OCR?
 Supported languages: Eng, Rus, Ita, Deu, Fra, Spa.
 If you miss your language, please create an issue on GitHub and we'll add it ASAP.

 ### Does it support tagging?
-Nope, we working on it.
-As a workaround you can use folders hierarchy as a set of tags.
+Yes!

 ### What about searching in PDF?
 Yes, it can search through any PDF, even badly encoded or with scans inside.
 We did our best to make search over any kind of pdf document smooth.